 - Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
 This will make the process so much easier!

 Make sure it's active.
 To do that put a pinch of active dry or fresh yeast, whichever you're using, in a small cup and add a few teaspoons of water.
 It should start to foam in a few minutes, or start showing a few bubbles or bulge a little.
 In short, it should not be the same way as when you started.
 For instant yeast, you have to add a few teaspoons of flour also and sometimes wait a little longer until you start to see some activity.

 Active dry yeast.
 This is the type I use because it's easy to store for a long time in the refrigerator and works very well every time.
 You'll find an explanation of all types of yeast in the Notes part of the recipe card.

 - Details: baking with yeast is all in the details, so don't overlook them.
 By details I mean use active yeast, use lukewarm water for the yeast mixture, proof in a warm place and use an oiled bowl, let it double in size.
 All of those words mean a lot and make sure you take them seriously.
 I add this bullet point because paying attention to those little words will make baking much easier and the results better.

-- Toppings: play around with different herbs and other ingredients like kalamata olives, sun dried tomatoes, sliced onion, roasted garlic cloves.
+- Toppings: play around with different herbs and other ingredients like kalamata olives, sun-dried tomatoes, sliced onion, and roasted garlic cloves.
 I sometimes add some tomato pesto and goat cheese, and you can probably get away with some tomato sauce if you like thick pizza though it's not what is used.
 Let your imagination and palate try new combinations.